-Our engagements with our communities have once again reminded all role-players that as representatives of the people ours is to enable platforms for our people to express their aspirations and mandate this council on an ongoing basis with regards to their development.
-This was also the final review of the current IDP as the term of the council is drawing to an end on the 27th of October 2021.
-All inputs that have been raised in the various meetings will be accorded the necessary attention, this extends to matters that pertain to sector departments as we will report these matters to the affected departments.
+Our engagements with our communities have once again reminded all role-players that as representatives of the people ours is to enable platforms for our people to express their aspirations and continue to mandate Council on an ongoing basis with regards to their development.
+This is our review of the current 2022/23 IDP for 2023/2024 IDP.
+All inputs that have been raised in various meetings will be accorded the necessary attention, this extends to matters that pertain to sector departments as we will report these matters to the affected departments.
+It continues to be a disappointment the absence and non-participation of Sector Departments in our IGR Meetings and IDP Rep Forums/ Roadshows.